Updated Jan 25, 2026

 There are three things that make this question so challenging.
 1) We don’t know what features our customers will really love until they start using the product.
 2) Humans are naturally impatient and want everything immediately.
 Gimme all of the features! and 3) We don’t get a lot of practice at this.
 Even experienced entrepreneurs and app designers aren’t rolling out MVPs every day.
 Instead, they’re mainly focused on improving what they already have.

 As an experienced UX designer, this last point was true for me up until about a month ago.
 However, over the last 30 days, I went on an incredible journey.
 My co-founder and I were able to completely design & build the MVP for 6 different apps ranging in scale from small startups apps to an internal app for a large enterprise.
 And over the course of this fast-paced MVP-fest we came up with a framework for deciding which features were in and which features were out.
-(Side note: I'm the co-founder of Adalo, a startup that lets you quickly build apps without code.)
+(Side note: I'm the co-founder of Adalo, a no-code app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play.)

 In order to help explain our framework, I’m going to use one of the apps we worked on called Tavolo.
 Tavolo is basically DoorDash meets OpenTable.
 Their mission is to ‘minimize the undesirable side of dining’ by allowing people to reserve a table, order, and pay for their food all ahead of time.
 (Kudos to them.
 It’s an amazing idea.)